 Credit is awarded based on students' majors and recommendations of the American Council on Education (ACE) as outlined in the Guide to the Evaluation of Educational Experiences in the Armed Services if the College has equivalent courses.
-Recommendations for awarding credit are made by the Assistant Dean of Student Affairs and approved by the Dean of Instructional Affairs.
+Recommendations for awarding credit are made by the Assistant Dean of Student Affairs and approved by the Dean, Academic Affairs and Health Sciences or the Dean, Career Technical Instruction.